yibinjia/yibinjia.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "I’m Yibin Jia.
+I'm a player and creator looking to better the future for all."
 author_profile: true
 redirect_from:
   - /about/